Starfield: Demand-Aware Satellite Topology Design for Low-Earth Orbit Mega Constellations: Evaluation

 To combine the complementary characteristics of population-based and distance-based demands and construct a more realistic traffic model, we merge these two patterns and conduct a longer experiment comparing dynamic Starfield, static Starfield, and +Grid over a 100-second duration.
 Dynamic Starfield applies the Starfield topology periodically.
 Specifically, we divide the 100-second interval into two 50-second epochs, a timescale over which link dynamicity becomes significant.
 We assume zero overhead for link reconfiguration, thereby allowing minor flexibility in topology adaptation.

 Figure~\ref{evaluation:results:dynamic:StretchRTTCDFDynamic} illustrates the CDFs of stretch factor (left) and round-trip time (RTT) (right).
 Both static and dynamic Starfield outperform +Grid in terms of stretch factor, with dynamic Starfield achieving up to a 15\% reduction and static Starfield achieving up to 20\% reduction relative to +Grid.
 However, dynamic Starfield underperforms its static counterpart, which can be attributed to temporal inconsistencies in inter-satellite distances.
 The figure also shows a modest improvement of approximately $10\,\text{ms}$ in RTT for both static and dynamic Starfield compared to +Grid.
 Although a larger RTT reduction might be expected from improved propagation delay, this gain is offset by increased transmission and queuing delays caused by higher congestion and longer hop counts, ultimately limiting the end-to-end RTT improvement.
-With additional experiments under the same settings but with a constellation inclination of $80^\circ$, we observe that dynamic Starfield achieves a 30\% improvement, while static Starfield attains a 25\% improvement relative to +Grid.
-Similarly, a larger reduction in round-trip time (RTT) of approximately $26\,\text{ms}$ is observed (Appendix~\ref{appendix:crown}).
-These results verify the importance of crown size and reorientation discussed in Section~\ref{design:consideration:crown}.

 Figure~\ref{evaluation:results:dynamic:HopCountLinkUsageDynamic} shows that dynamic Starfield achieves up to a 30\% reduction in hop count (left) relative to +Grid for very long paths, effectively redirecting traffic to medium-length paths of 5–10 hops.
 This improvement arises because the dynamic design can exploit longer inter-satellite hops, unconstrained by the inter-orbital pattern-matching limitations of the static topologies.
 In terms of link usage (right), dynamic Starfield exhibits higher utilization on previously lightly loaded links, as topological adaptation introduces new, less congested paths.
 However, heavily congested links largely persist, with dynamic Starfield showing a slightly higher frequency of highly used links, indicating that congestion is redistributed rather than eliminated.